1. ABOUT THE HUMAN CONDITION

 While there is growing support for biologist Jeremy Griffith’s now absolutely desperately needed understanding of the human condition, mainstream science is yet to recognise and support it—but that is what occurs with paradigm-shifting, breakthroughs in science.
 When the physicist Max Planck said ‘Science progresses funeral by funeral’ (Marilyn Ferguson’s reference to a comment by Planck in his Scientific Autobiography, 1948; New Age mag.
 Aug.
 1982; see ) he was recognising how attached each generation of scientists becomes to the way of thinking they grew up with, and therefore how slow science as a whole is to move to a new paradigm of understanding.
 And the playwright George Bernard Shaw also warned of how difficult it is to introduce a new paradigm of thinking—especially one that dares to confront the historically unbearably confronting and off-limits subject of the human condition—when he said that ‘All great truths begin as blasphemies’ (Annajanska, 1919).
 So yes, confronting the human condition when everyone has been living in fearful denial of it, even though it has finally been explained and made safe to confront, represents the biggest of all ‘blasphemies’.
 (You can read more about why the mechanistic scientific establishment as a whole has studiously avoided the true, psychological nature of the human condition in , and in )

-As mentioned, despite this entrenched resistance, there is growing support for Jeremy’s explanation—it has attracted the support of eminent scientists including former President of the Canadian Psychiatric Association Professor Harry Prosen, Australia’s Templeton Prize-winning biologist Professor Charles Birch, and New Zealand’s then foremost zoologist Professor John Morton, as well as other distinguished thinkers such as Sir Laurens van der Post.
+As mentioned, despite this entrenched resistance, there is growing support for Jeremy’s explanation—it has attracted the support of eminent scientists including former President of the Canadian Psychiatric Association Professor Harry Prosen, the esteemed ecologist Professor Stuart Hurlbert from the United States, Australia’s Templeton Prize-winning biologist Professor Charles Birch, and New Zealand’s then foremost zoologist Professor John Morton, as well as other distinguished thinkers such as Sir Laurens van der Post.